-During the fiscal years ended December 31, 2022 and 2021, we retained EY to provide audit and other services.
-The following table represents aggregate fees billed or to be billed to us by EY for services performed for the fiscal years ended December 31, 2022 and 2021.
-All fees billed to us by EY for services performed for the fiscal years ended December 31, 2022 and 2021 were approved by our audit committee or a designated member of our audit committee in accordance with the pre-approval policies and procedures described above and applicable SEC rules and regulations.
+During the fiscal years ended December 31, 2023 and 2022, we retained EY to provide audit and other services.
+The following table represents aggregate fees billed or to be billed to us by EY for services performed for the fiscal years ended December 31, 2023 and 2022.
+All fees billed or to be billed to us by EY for services performed for the fiscal years ended December 31, 2023 and 2022 were approved by our audit committee or a designated member of our audit committee in accordance with the pre-approval policies and procedures described above and applicable SEC rules and regulations.